How to keep expenses as a sole trader: a simple system that works

 You do not need expensive software or a complex spreadsheet.
 The basics are: capture every business purchase at the time it happens, categorise it, and store the receipt or evidence.
 Here is a system that takes less than 5 minutes a day:

 - Open a separate business bank account.
 Put all business income in and pay all business costs from it.
 This one step makes your records enormously cleaner.
 Starling, Monzo, and HSBC Kinetic all offer free sole trader accounts.
+Separating personal and business finances not only simplifies tax filing but also helps with cash flow management.

 - Use a simple spreadsheet or app.
 Log each expense: date, supplier, description, category, amount.
 Even a basic Google Sheet with columns for each category works fine for most sole traders.
 Free apps like Receipts by Wave or Money Manager also work well.
+The key is consistency.
+If you log expenses regularly, you prevent them from piling up into an overwhelming task.

 - Photograph receipts immediately.
 Use your phone's camera and store them in a folder on Google Drive or Dropbox.
 Paper receipts fade and get lost.
 A photo is accepted by HMRC as a valid record.
+This simple action ensures you always have a backup and can avoid the frantic search for missing paperwork at the end of the year.

 - Reconcile monthly.
 At the end of each month, cross-check your spreadsheet against your bank statement.
 Catch anything you missed while the memory is fresh.
+Regular reconciliations prevent small errors from becoming significant discrepancies over time.

 When to use invoicing and expense software

 A spreadsheet works well until your income grows and transactions become numerous.
 Once you are dealing with 30 or more transactions a month, dedicated software pays for itself in time saved.
 InvoiceAdept lets you scan receipts, track expenses by category, create invoices, and keep MTD-ready records automatically.
 It is built specifically for UK tradespeople and sole traders — no accountant jargon, no unnecessary complexity.
+Software not only saves time but also reduces the risk of errors that can occur from manual data entry.

 How long to keep records

 HMRC requires sole traders to keep records for at least 5 years after the 31 January submission deadline for the relevant tax year.
 For a 2025/26 tax return filed in January 2027, keep those records until at least January 2032.
 Records can be digital.
 Store them somewhere with a backup — cloud storage like Google Drive is ideal.
+This ensures that even in the event of a computer failure or physical damage to your records, your data remains safe and accessible.
+Additionally, having digital records makes it easier to provide evidence in case of an HMRC audit.

 The most common expense mistakes